 From Spiritual Bypassing to Embodied Spirituality

-What if the very practices meant to help you heal have been making you avoid it?
+What if the very practices meant to help you heal have been helping you to avoid it instead?

 There’s a particular kind of spiritual seeker who meditates daily, speaks about love and light with genuine warmth, extends grace to almost everyone, and is quietly, persistently running from something they haven’t yet been able to name.
 They’re not doing it on purpose.
-They’ve simply found that rising above pain is easier than delving into it.
+They’ve simply found that rising above pain is much more manageable than delving into it.

-The problem is that what you rise above doesn’t go anywhere.
-It quietly waits in the corners of our mind until we are stressed enough for it to surface.
+The problem is that what you rise above doesn’t go away.
+It quietly waits in the corners of our mind and tissues of your body until they are stressed enough for it to surface.

 When Spirituality Becomes a Strategy